 This post will give you insight into the underbelly of studies, how they are performed, and which studies should be more trustworthy.
-You will understand how scientific knowledge is gained under the framework of the current science paradigm.
+You will understand how scientific knowledge is gained under the framework of the current scientific paradigm.

 If one of the reasons why you have never read them was because you did not completely understand them, then you have come to the right place.
 This post is meant for people who would like to get a better understanding how studies about nutrition are done, and how they should be interpreted.

 If you dislike smartypants talk, I suggest skimming the flowchart at the end of the post, as this really is something I would like everyone to know, remember, and use.

 All the posts made on this page are based on scientific studies (and not old wives tales, anecdotal evidence, or “common sense” knowledge).
 They include a lot of links to other pages, such as this, that base information about nutrition on scientific studies.

 All studies that are posted in peer reviewed journals must go through a meticulous process of being reviewed by fellow scientists.
 They have to approve the content and quality of a particular study.

 Throughout history, there have been a lot of animal studies.
 Nutritional science is not excluded from this.
 However, because the science of human nutrition is a very specific topic, we cannot close the effect a certain eating pattern would have on our species, based on an experimental design done on animals.

 Still, specific information can be extracted about certain topics from animals that have unique properties.
 For example – the Watanabe rabbit has defective LDL receptor functioning.
 That is why this animal model is useful for studying the role of eating patterns on an arterial disease related to LDL receptors.